 Judith Lipp, TMO Manager

-Judith is the latest addition to the Take Me Outside team.
+Judith joined the Take Me Outside team in 2018.
 She brings with her a wealth of experience in program management and organizational development and is excited to apply her skills to the important task of getting kids outside.
 She previously managed an award winning non-profit organization focused on community ownership of renewable energy and an educational charity focused on energy and the environment.
 Through the transformative power of nature connection experienced in her own life she changed focus in 2016 and has been working on developing and delivering nature programs and outdoor experiences for children and adults for several years.
 She holds a PhD in Policy Studies, an MSC in Environmental Studies, as well as various certificates and qualifications in nature connection and mentorship, but through all that training and education nature has always been her greatest teacher.
 It’s this nature knowledge and inspiration that drives her work and her hope that all children everywhere have the chance to spend regular quality time in the great outdoors.
 Judith lives in the Annapolis Valley, Nova Scotia.

+First and foremost Christie likes to laugh, learn and play outside with kids.
+She loves campfires, good stories, and believes that connecting with nature is fundamental for good health.
 Christie's career in outdoor/environmental education started when she worked as an Ontario camp counsellor roughly 15 years ago.
 Since then, she’s developed and delivered educational programs for Banff National Park, the Prairie Learning Centre, Friends of Jasper, and Massawippi Water Protection Association.
 Christie is a qualified teacher and recently explored how we can teach and learn for meaningful/spiritual relations with nature in her Master’s thesis.

 Stéphanie est originaire et a été élevée à Tecumseh en Ontario.
 Elle détient un master en sciences politiques de l’université de Windsor.
 Elle est amoureuse de la nature et fréquente souvent les parcs de chien.
 Elle a été chercheuse associée au 2016 Arctic Summer College et participe à une étude menée au sein du Conseil de recherches en sciences humaines, examinant l’impact des technologies pour améliorer l’accès au vote dans les peuples indigènes.
 Elle a auparavant été bénévole pour VDay Ottawa et est actuellement très impliquée dans le projet d’assistance pour les réfugiés à l’Université d’Ottawa.
 Elle travaille aussi à la Coopérative d’habitation Saint-Georges, et est une mère fière de son fils de 6 ans Ian.
 Elle apprécie les baladosdiffusions, la cuisine, le yoga et Beyoncé.